A General Neural Backbone for Mixed-Integer Linear Optimization via Dual Attention: Introduction

 While deep learning for MILP is thriving, research on the backbone neural architecture is surprisingly sparse, which is the key bottleneck in this emerging field.
-As the foundation of learning based MILP models, the backbone neural architecture is responsible for extracting high-level feature embeddings from raw instance data to facilitate downstream learning tasks.
-The mainstream and state-of-the-art approach is to model MILP instance as a variable-constraint bipartite graph, and apply Graph Neural Network (GNN) to extract variable and constraint embeddings through message passing and aggregation among neighboring nodes \cite{gasse2019exact,cappart2023combinatorial}.
-This neural architecture encodes the structural information of MILP through local message passing and is naturally size-invariant, and is able to handle instances of varying scales.
+As the foundation of learning-based MILP models, the backbone neural architecture is responsible for extracting high-level feature embeddings from raw instance data to facilitate downstream learning tasks.
+The mainstream and state-of-the-art approach is to model MILP instances as variable-constraint bipartite graphs, and apply Graph Neural Network (GNN) to extract variable and constraint embeddings through message passing and aggregation among neighboring nodes \cite{gasse2019exact,cappart2023combinatorial}.
+This neural architecture encodes the structural information of MILP through local message passing, is naturally size-invariant, and is able to handle instances of varying scales.

 However, the above graph-based scheme has limited power in MILP representation, mainly due to its local-oriented mechanism.
 Specifically, in one layer of GNN, each node can only fuse information within its one-hop neighborhood, resulting in a very limited receptive field.
 Stacking multiple GNN layers cannot effectively alleviate this bottleneck because node embeddings quickly become indistinguishable due to GNN's inherent over-smoothing and over-squashing issues \cite{li2018deeper,topping2021understanding}.
-The consequence is that each node's information source is within a small local range (normally within 4 hops in the bipartite graph), which significantly impairs the capability of graph-based architectures in capturing deeper representations and long-range dependencies that is crucial for efficiently solving general COPs.
+The consequence is that each node's information source is within a small local range (normally within 4 hops in the bipartite graph), which significantly impairs the capability of graph-based architectures in capturing deeper representations and long-range dependencies that are crucial for efficiently solving general COPs.
 The limited expressive power of GNN in representing MILP has been noticed and theoretically studied in several works \cite{chen2023gnn-mip,chen2024rethinking,chen2025expressive}.
 However, they are still under the local-oriented framework of GNN, and essentially cannot overcome this limitation.